TheTrio/Covid19-India-Telegram-Bot/README.md

 # Covid19 Telegram Bot
-A general purpose bot for accessing the latest information about Covid19 in India
+A general purpose bot for accessing the latest information about Covid19 in India.
+Built for a college project

 # ARCHIVED